bullioncapital/nodes/README.md

 ## Live

-Use the following command to start each component in live mode.
+Use the following command to start each component in live mode in the `./exec.sh` script.

 | Component | Command                                 | Description                          |
 | --------- | --------------------------------------- | ------------------------------------ |
 | Core      | `stellar-core run --wait-for-consensus` |                                      |
 | Horizon   | `horizon serve`                         | http://localhost:<HORIZON_HTTP_PORT> |

-**Note:** On first run both components will enter pending state because it wait for the known peers to publish its' state to history archive (HAS) which ocurr every 5 minutes (or 64 ledgers).
+**Note:** On first run, both the components will enter pending state because they wait for the known peers to publish its' state to history archive (HAS), which occurs every 5 minutes (or 64 ledgers).
 Your `core` will be ready between `3-5 minutes` and your `horizon` will follow suite.

 **!!!CAUTION!!!** If you want to expose your horizon server to public make sure you put it behind reverse proxy with proper SSL.